kalessil/phpinspectionsea/docs/security.md

 composer.json declares "name" property as "your-company/product" all non-dev packages not starting with "your-company/" are considered third-party.

-Php Inspection (EA Extended) also checks if dev-packages (e.g. PhpUnit) have been defined in "require" section instead of "require-dev".
+Php Inspection (EA Extended) also checks if dev-packages (e.g. PHPUnit) have been defined in "require" section instead of "require-dev".

 ## RSA oracle padding vulnerability